Platform Why Atrean Pricing Request Private Demo

 • AUM pricing model creates the same structural misalignment as Addepar

-• Automation depth is limited — workflows still require human confirmation at multiple stages
+• Automation depth is limited, and workflows still require human confirmation at multiple stages

 • No voice-native AI analyst or natural language querying